CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/050-configure-logging.md

     seq:
         image: datalust/seq
 ```
-You can access Seq using port-forwarding, or you can enable an ingress route.
+You can access Seq using port-forwarding.
+Alternatively, you can enable an ingress route.

 ```
 yaml